section-engineering-education/engineering-education/content/articles/implementing-and-understanding-passwordless-ssh/index.md

 #### Setting up passwordless SSH
 It is now time to dive into setting up the passwordless protocol on Linux.
 Let us get started!

 > If you are on a Unix-based OS, like Windows, you can use SSH client software like Putty.

 #### Step 1: Generating your SSH key pairs
 We earlier mentioned that you must have a password to establish your first connection during the setup process.
 However, you will not need a password after this first process since your authentication key is kept in a directory named `~/.ssh.`.

-After the key is created, it is stored in a file called `/id_rsa.pub.` Creating your key pair will require you to use the following command.
+After the key is created, it is stored in a file called `/id_rsa.pub.` Creating your key pair will require you to use the following command:

 `ssh-keygen -t [algorithm] -b [keysize]`

 The above command allows you to specify the keygen algorithm and key size to use.
 If you choose to use the RSA algorithm, it should follow the below syntax:

 `ssh-keygen -t RSA -b 4096.`

 You may choose to add your email address to increase security.